Last Updated on May 4, 2022

 When you are ready to slide, position your board on the edge of the dune and your legs on it so that your dominant foot is in front of the board, and tightly strap both of your feet into the bindings.
 You should be able to push the board forward by slightly bending your knees and using your body weight to advance.
 If you are sledding on your belly, you can use your arms to push yourself off the dune, making sure to keep your chin and legs up to maintain balance.
 Whatever position you are in, your goal is to try and keep your weight centered as you slide.
 If you have experience sliding on snow, you’ll find yourself having less control on your movements when doing this on sand, and you will not be able to significantly change the direction you are going to once you are sliding.
 But sand surfing can be an incredibly fun and thrilling experience, and once you are downhill, the first thing you’ll want to do is climb back up and do it again!

 Sandboarding is an extreme action sport and as such, it can be dangerous and in some cases even deadly.
-All beginner sandboarders are advised to take some minimum safety precautions, bearing in mind that even though the sand looks soft, an eventual fall can be much more painful than it seems.
+All beginner sandboarders are advised to take some minimum safety precautions, bearing in mind that even though the sand looks soft, falling at high speed can be much more painful than it seems.

 Wearing protection gear such as a helmet, elbow pads and knee pads while riding very tall dunes is a must, and it is also recommended to always wear comfortable and adequate clothing as a form of protection from scorching.
 Barefoot / barechest sandboarding should only be practiced on small, coastal dunes in beach areas and not in the desert.
 You are planning to go sandboarding, you better make sure that your health insurance covers sandboarding – most do not.